Tech DD Result - When is it Bad ?

 In many cases the risks can be mitigated by a straightforward intervention - for example by performing a security audit and systematically closing the gaps.

 Sometimes, though, a platform or team appears to be in an irremediably bad position.
 It does not happen very often that we strongly advise against investing in a business because of technology related concerns.
-But it does happen occasionally.
+But it does happen occasionally that the result of a Tech DD is irremediably bad.
 Here are a few real-life cases we've come across where we advised against investing.

 The non-existent technology

 Admittedly this does not often happen in well established businesses (with some infamous exceptions).
 We've mostly encountered this in very early stage startups that are being vetted for enrolment in accelerators, or incubators.
 In these cases the PowerPoint presentation tells the story of a sophisticated platform - while the reality is an excel spreadsheet and a Whatsapp channel.